 ~A Devoted Reader

-Sure thing, DR. Although, of course, theologians disagree about the order of Seven Deadly, my go-to-cat when it comes to the nature of sin is D. Alighieri, and if you were to visit his Inferno, you’d see that not only has he ordered the sins from least to most deadly, but also has provided apt punishments for each.
+Sure thing, DR. Although, of course, theologians disagree about the ultimate order of Seven Deadly, my go-to-source when it comes to the nature of sin is D. Alighieri, and if you were to visit his Inferno, you’d see that not only has he ordered the sins from least to most deadly, but he also has provided apt punishments for each.

-But, mon, that was then – the 13th Century – and this is now – the 21st.
-I think a better question is which sin is the least satisfying of the Seven.
+But, sir or madam, that was then – the 13th Century – and this is now – the 21st.
+I think a better question is “Which sin is the least satisfying of the Seven.”

-Anyway, here’s Dante’s sequential list with some commentary from yours truly on each, including my assessment of which is the least satisfying and therefore the one to most avoid.
+Anyway, here’s Dante’s sequential list with some commentary from yours truly on each, including my assessment of which is the least satisfying and therefore the sin to most avoid.

-As Woody Allen once observed, the worst orgasm he ever had was “absolutely wonderful.”
+As the Woody Allen character in Annie Hall observed, the worst orgasm he ever had was “absolutely wonderful.”
 Sexual desire is hard-wired into us so it follows that lust is the least deadly of the sins, and that’s why in the Inferno it receives the least horrible punishment, i.e., getting pummeled and molested by hurricane-force winds as you eternally chase banners.
 Here you’ll find Paris and Helen, Lancelot and Guinevere, and Bill and Monica.

 Again, we’re preprogrammed to wanna eat, unlike being preprogrammed to amass vintage automobiles, so gluttony ain’t all that bad.
 In the Inferno, you just lie around in muck and rain, though sometimes Cerberus comes around and tears at your flesh.